 Program Administrator

-Michelle grew up in Whatcom County and has lived on Orcas Island since 2020.
+Michelle (she/her) grew up in Whatcom County and has lived on Orcas Island since 2020.
 In the spring of 2022, she joined the Museums as a weekly docent.
 Within a year, Michelle decided to bite the bullet and become a full-time staff member.
 She now works as the Program Administrator, and is currently working on revitalizing the Oral History Project and designing new exhibits.

 Terri Vinson